 Screenplay: Wentworth Miller (who reportedly pitched the screenplay under the pseudonym “Ted Foulke”).

 Michael Costigan and brothers Tony Scott and Ridley Scott were the credited Stoker producers.
-Among the performers at some point mentioned in connection with the thriller were Carey Mulligan, Jodie Foster, and Colin Firth.
+During production, among the performers mentioned in connection with the thriller were Carey Mulligan, Jodie Foster, and Colin Firth.

 Stoker movie box office information via boxofficemojo.com.